kcvijay/kcvijay/README.md

-- 👋 Hi, I’m Vijay K.C., a BBA and or should I say, BBA with the passion in web-developing.
+- 👋 Hi, I’m Vijay K.C., MBA with the passion in web developing.
-- 📝 After HTML and CSS, I am currently learning JavaScript.
+- 📝 Currently learning JavaScript.
+Student at Business College Helsini, Fullstact Web Developing program in React and Node.
 - 🤝 I’m looking to collaborate on entry-level projects to advance the current and new skills.
 - 📫 You can reach me by email: vj.kc2007@gmail.com
 - 💻 Portfolio Website: https://kcvijay.netlify.app